osmandapp/web/main/docs/user/personal/profiles.md

   - *<Translate android="true" ids="dark_theme"/> theme*
   - *<Translate android="true" ids="light_theme"/> theme*
   - *<Translate android="true" ids="system_default_theme"/>*
       Applies the system theme.
-By default and for all new users, the map style corresponds to the light or dark theme selected in your device's system settings.
+By default, and for all new users, the map style corresponds to the light or dark theme selected in your device's system settings.
 - **<Translate android="true" ids="rotate_map_to"/>**.
 Allows you to choose [the map orientation mode](../map/interact-with-map.md#map-orientation-modes) for the selected profile.
   - *<Translate android="true" ids="rotate_map_manual_opt"/>*
   - *<Translate android="true" ids="rotate_map_bearing_opt"/>*